 These days, knowing how to dress can be difficult.
-There are so many "attires" that blur the lines of casual and formal it's amazing you can leave your home wearing anything suitable.
+There are so many "attires" that blur the lines of casual and professional.

 Everywhere you go, you leave an impression.
 That impression comes from what people notice first about you.
 Most often, your clothing.